Uluṟu Photography Workshop 2027 (Red Centre, NT)

 - All guided sunrise, sunset and twilight shoots

-- Editing sessions and critique blocks (Lightroom + Photoshop)
+- Daily editing sessions and critique blocks (Lightroom + Photoshop)

 - Planning checklists and shoot routines you keep